 Be an expert in your industry by being aware of the demand for your product or service and how much consumers are willing to spend.
 Knowing your market is important because it gives you an idea of how much your competitors are charging as well as what your customers are expected from your specific brand.
 Set your price points accordingly.

-There’s a lot to consider when producing a product for the masses; materials, manufacturing, insurance, rent, transportation, marketing and the list goes on.
+There’s a lot to consider when producing a product for the masses; materials, manufacturing, insurance, rent, transportation, marketing, digital marketing, and the list goes on.
 Once you’ve figured out how much it costs to make your product/service, factor this into your price points.
 This tip is key when it comes to coming up with a price tag for your brand because you’ll either make no profit, break even, or exceed your sales goals (Which is what we want!)
 Remember, be smart with your calculations and numbers!

 Communicate the value to your customer by how much you’ve spent into your product or service and be realistic!
-Think of the quality of packaging and materials you’ve spent.
+Think of the quality of the packaging and materials you’ve spent.
 Is your brand/service high end, affordable, or in between?
-For example, if a burger joint has high quality ingredients like locally grown sources and organically grass-fed meats, then they can raise their price per burger higher than the typical fast-food restaurant.
+For example, if a burger joint has high-quality ingredients like locally grown sources and organically grass-fed meats, then they can raise their price per burger higher than the typical fast-food restaurant.

 Analyze the data of your sales and listen to your consumers.
 Listening to your customers is important because they are what drives your traffic and sales.
 Think about surveys and experiment with that data to adjust your prices correspondingly.